zoraviel/CSS-and-GitHub-intro/rubric/README.md

 **Note:** I expect to see all five *pseudo classes* for links specified separately AND in the correct order.
 Find these things (the five, and the order) in your book.
 They are also covered in the videos.

 (All criteria must be met to get 10 points.)

+**ATTENTION!** If your assignment lacks any of the above, you cannot get more than 10 points for this assignment.

 ## 15 points: